Internal Cash Controls for Small Businesses: 19 Best Practices

 Bottom Line

 Setting up cash controls for small businesses is a cooperative effort between the owner and employees.
-In a very small business, the participation of the owner is crucial for cash controls.
-As the business grows, having structured internal controls become more important as the owner can no longer personally oversee all cash transactions.
+In a very small business, the owner’s participation is crucial for cash controls.
+As the business grows, having structured internal controls becomes more important as the owner can no longer personally oversee all cash transactions.
 By setting good cash controls, you can prevent the misuse and misappropriation of cash and ensure proper cash accounting even as your business grows.